AntSentry/spec-kit/templates/commands/specify.md

 Given the feature description provided as an argument, do this:

 1. Run the script `{SCRIPT}` from repo root and parse its JSON output for BRANCH_NAME and SPEC_FILE.
 All file paths must be absolute.
 2. Load `templates/spec-template.md` to understand required sections.
+Also read any `AGENTS.md` guidance files if present:
+   - Repo root `AGENTS.md` (project-wide guidance; follows the Agents.md standard)
+   - Feature dir `AGENTS.md` (if exists) for feature-specific guidance
 3. Write the specification to SPEC_FILE using the template structure, replacing placeholders with concrete details derived from the feature description (arguments) while preserving section order and headings.
 4. Report completion with branch name, spec file path, and readiness for the next phase.